-Mechner’s discussion of mechanisms responsible for aesthetic experiences is supplemented here by my own attempt to reconcile our understanding of how aesthetic beauty has been treated across various cultures historically with inductive empirical traditions (Popper, 1959, Quine, 1969).
-In the present article, I attempt to integrate the role of intuitive, affectively creative visual arts, musical, and written materials with Quine’s naturalistic epistemology (Quine, 1969) and Wittgenstein's early comments on aesthetics (Wittgenstein, 1966), as well as draw upon behavior analysis (Skinner, 1938; 1957).
+Mechner’s discussion of mechanisms responsible for aesthetic experiences is supplemented here by my own attempt to reconcile our understanding of how aesthetic beauty has been treated across various cultures with inductive empirical traditions (Popper, 1959; Quine, 1969).
+In the present article, I attempt to integrate the role of intuitive, affectively creative visual arts, musical, and written materials with Quine’s naturalistic epistemology (Quine, 1969) and Wittgenstein's early comments on aesthetics (Wittgenstein, 1966), as well as drawing upon behavior analysis (Skinner, 1938, 1957).
 Integrating these intellectual traditions may seem like striking discordant notes on the piano simultaneously.
 Perhaps as Wittgenstein has suggested, we may not only discover where the shoe pinches, philosophically speaking (Wittgenstein, 1961), but perhaps we may arrive at a way of overcoming that intellectual disharmony while doing so.

-3. Physical Characteristics of Aesthetic Stimuli
+Physical Characteristics of Aesthetic Stimuli